arhyth/max-two/README.md

 A service that returns at most 2 users based on a random minimum number you cannot see :ghost:.

+### Original requirements
+1. seed 1M users with field `points: 0` into the repository
+2. service should update 1M users, each with a random `points` value, every 1 minute
+3. service should expose an endpoint that returns at most 2 users based on another random minimum number that is also updated every 1 minute

 ## Development

 ### Dependencies